 I believe that men and women, whenever possible, should be free to live their lives without government intervention.
 My family and my Christian faith are the center of my life.
-I’ve worked with and for the toughest most dangerous men on the planet-men you’ve read books about, men you’ve seen movies about.
+I’ve worked with and for the toughest most dangerous people on the planet.
+Men you’ve read books about.
+Men you’ve seen movies about.
 I’ll never claim to be one.
 But I’ve proven myself useful in their presence.

 I’ve been all over this planet.
 And there’s a troubling observation that I’ve made on my way.
 It’s that mankind, when left to our own devices, does not naturally accept different people.
 Whether I saw Sunni and Shia in Iraq refusing to recognize the humanity of the other because of relatively nuanced differences in their common faith, or tribal warfare and genocide in sub-Saharan Africa or racial oppression and modern slavery of East Asia, the ingrained need to divide and subjugate others is ever present.
 In mankind’s darkest moments, the most common culprit has been that division.

-Fifty years ago in America, we made the first real effort, at scale, in the history of man, to change it in a society as diverse as ours.
+Fifty years ago in America, we made the first real effort, at scale, in our history, to change it in a society as diverse as ours.
 And since then, we’ve made great but imperfect progress.
 The work isn’t done.
 But we’re further than where we were 50 years ago.
 When we get there and make good on the promise penned by our forefathers, it will be the greatest, rarest accomplishment in our history.

 And the ultimate choice that was made, the one people will remember a hundred years from now, was a willingness to ignore personal decency and fair treatment towards people who are different in service to that change.
 That was the choice that the minority of the American electorate made.
 That was the choice that about a quarter of eligible American voters made.

 I’m not here to argue the legitimacy of the results.
 And I don’t get to pick and choose whether I support democracy because of the outcomes.
 I won’t tell you that you are a racist or a bigot if you voted for Donald Trump.
 I won’t even tell you that you personally are indecent.
 But I will tell you what you just bought with your choice.

 And now it’s fair to say that tolerance of that behavior from here on can only be seen as an endorsement of it.
 So when there’s a KKK rally in North Carolina to celebrate the election of the candidate you support, you no longer have any excuse not to condemn it with the same uncompromising vigor that you condemned Hillary.
 Let’s see the memes.
 Let’s see the Facebook posts.
 Let’s see the outrage.

 So, get ready for four years of vocal, loud, peaceful I pray, dissent.
 If you thought the core Trump supporters would be loud if Hillary Clinton won, what do you think is going to happen now that you’ve marginalized a group that has much more to lose than freedom from background checks for guns and a ten percent lag in wage growth?
-At stake for them, is participation in our society.
-And if their vocal insistence on it is something you aren’t willing to tolerate, then perhaps you might consider a different path in thirty months when you get to choose your next leader without the looming evil of Hillary excusing your choice.
-You can’t point to her any more as cause.

 If insistence on decent treatment of all Americans makes me a liberal in the eyes of conservatives, then maybe we should take some time to reflect on who our modern conservatives actually are.
 The world is watching.